yzdxs/learn-anything/readme.md

 # Fast searching 🔎

 I want to reduce the amount of time it takes to find the information you need.
-Before [the search engine](https://github.com/nikitavoloboev/knowledge-map-search-engine) is complete and working, the fastest ways you can get to the mind map that you want are
+Before [the search engine](https://github.com/nikitavoloboev/knowledge-map-search-engine) is complete and working, the fastest ways you can get to the mind map that you want is the [alfred workflow](https://github.com/nikitavoloboev/alfred-knowledge-map).
+You can also :

-1. Bookmarking [this page](https://github.com/nikitavoloboev/knowledge-map) or [or the mind map itself](http://bit.ly/learning-mindmaps).
+1. Bookmark [this page](https://github.com/nikitavoloboev/knowledge-map) or [or the mind map itself](http://bit.ly/learning-mindmaps).
 It takes ~ 2 sec to open it.
 Everything is structured well so there should be no problem of finding what you are looking for.

-1. If you want to quickly find a book to read or a course to take or find a research paper you can read on some topic, [this list](https://github.com/nikitavoloboev/knowledge-map#part-of-a-bigger-picture-%EF%B8%8F) offers really fast rendered web pages you can use.
+2. If you want to quickly find a book to read or a course to take or find a research paper you can read on some topic, [this list](https://github.com/nikitavoloboev/knowledge-map#part-of-a-bigger-picture-%EF%B8%8F) offers really fast rendered web pages you can use.
 Just open the one you need and search for a book/course there.

-3. You can also download an [alfred workflow](https://github.com/nikitavoloboev/alfred-knowledge-map) which would allow you to instantly search and open the mind map you need from wherever you are.
-It is currently the fastest way to get to the mind map you need but it requires macOS and [paid powerpack](https://www.alfredapp.com/powerpack/) for Alfred.
-However I am looking to [expand it to more launchers](https://github.com/nikitavoloboev/alfred-knowledge-map#help-improve-and-extend-it-) so it works on all operating systems, if you want to add your own solution, [you can](https://github.com/nikitavoloboev/alfred-knowledge-map#help-improve-and-extend-it-). 💙

 # Future 🚀

 I want to develop a [web interface search engine](https://github.com/nikitavoloboev/knowledge-map-search-engine) for all these mind maps where users can search and be presented with an interactive mind map of links and resources instead of a static set of links.
+If you want to help me make it, please do, I wrote [some issues](https://github.com/nikitavoloboev/knowledge-map-search-engine/issues) on how I plan to make it.

 I also want to [create visualisations in code](https://github.com/nikitavoloboev/knowledge-map-code) for each of the topics as visualisations and playing around are the keys to understanding and comprehension.